mwalker007/ucbml-module_11/README.md

         3. odometer     4894.743268
         4. cylinders    5139.360788
         5. condition    -2989.811602
+    3. With more features, the model had a much lower MSE and better fit for the test dataset.
-    3. RESULTS: When trained on only year, odometer, cylinders, and condition, the most important feature was cylinders followed by odometer,condition and year
+    4. RESULTS: When trained on only year, odometer, cylinders, and condition, the most important feature was cylinders followed by odometer,condition and year
-*
+##
-8. Created LinReg models for the numerical features + one of the categorical feature at a time and then compare MSEs TODO add results
+8. Created LinReg models for the numerical features + one of the categorical feature at a time and then compare MSEs
+    1.    feature      test mse
+    2.    manufacturer  5.790257e+07
+    3.    model         5.790257e+07
+    4.    drive         2.946073e+07
+    5.    type          2.888626e+07
+    6.    paint_color   3.248619e+07
-    1. RESULTS: When combined with: [odometer,cylinders,condition,year],type was the most important feature followed by drive,paint_color, model and manufacturer.
+    7. RESULTS: When combined with: [odometer,cylinders,condition,year],type was the most important feature followed by drive,paint_color, model and manufacturer.
-*
+##
 9. Created LinReg model for each of the  features trained one at a time and then compare MSEs
+    1.    feature      test mse
+    2.    odometer  7.380323e+07
+    3.    cylinders  8.856595e+07
+    4.    condition  9.490218e+07
+    5.    year  5.753197e+07
+    6.    manufacturer  9.133293e+07
+    7.    model  6.850711e+07
+    8.    drive  8.592261e+07
+    9.    type  8.106760e+07
+    10.   paint_color  1.004205e+08
-    1. RESULTS: When modeled individually,the order of feature importance was year,model,odometer,type,drive,cylinders,manufacuturer, condition and paint color.
+    11. RESULTS: When modeled individually,the order of feature importance was year,model,odometer,type,drive,cylinders,manufacuturer, condition and paint color.
-*
+##
 10. Similar to above above where I created a LinReg model for each of the  features trained one at a time and then compare MSEs, but now varying the degree of the Polynomial Transformer
     1. RESULTS: Regardless of Polynomial order between 1-5, when modeled individually,the order of feature importance was still year,model,odometer,type,drive,cylinders,manufacuturer, condition and paint color.
-*
+##
 11. Created Ridge model with Alpah=10 for the numerical features + one of the categorical feature at a time and then compare MSEs
     1. RESULTS: Similar to the LinReg model where the order of feature importance was year,model,odometer,type,drive,cylinders,manufacuturer,condition and paint color.

+##
 ### Evaluation
 #### Summary of Results
 1. Multiple Linear Regression, Ridge, and Lasso were trained on a subset of the initial data and regardless of the model type the rank of feature importance was